datacamp-content-public/Introduction-to-R-via-the-Tidyverse/chapter1.md

 In the editor on the right you should type R code to solve the exercises.
 When you hit the 'Submit Answer' button, every line of code is interpreted and executed by R and you get a message whether or not your code was correct.
 The output of your R code is shown in the console in the lower right corner.

 R makes use of the # sign to add comments, so that you and others can understand what the R code is about.
-Just like Twitter!
 Comments are not run as R code, so they will not influence your result.
 For example, Calculate 3 + 4 in the editor on the right is a comment.

 You can also execute R commands straight in the console.
 This is a good way to experiment with R code, as your submission is not checked for correctness.

 `@instructions`
 -In the editor on the right there is already some sample code.
 Can you see which lines are actual R code and which are comments?-
-Add a line of code that calculates the sum of 6 and 12, and hit the 'Submit Answer' button.
+Add a line of code that calculates the sum of 9 and 3, and hit the 'Submit Answer' button.

 `@hint`
-- Just add a line of R code that calculates the sum of 6 and 12, just like the example in the sample code!
+- Just add "9 + 3" as new line in the file, just like the example in the sample code!

 `@sample_code`